 It is amazing how much paper our digital society uses.
-Paper recycling bins not only save trees but also water, oil and energy not to mention saving room in the landfills.
-However as with all resources, reduction and reuse are better than recycling.
-Here are a few ways to use less paper.
+Paper recycling bins not only save trees but also water, oil, and energy not to mention saving room in the landfills.
+However, as with all resources, reduction, and reuse are better than recycling.
+Here is how to use less paper.

 1) Electronic Documents

 Don’t write it down if you can avoid it.
 Use email instead of regular mail.
 Send a PDF instead of a printed document.
 Write a note or shopping list in your phone instead of on a piece of paper.

 E-readers and tablets are a pretty cheap way to use less paper, but don’t stop with books.
 Many magazines and newspapers are available as electronic editions, sometimes at a discount over printed versions.
 If you can get the publishers to use less paper then it’s as good as cutting your own use.

 3) Don’t Print It

 When you receive an electronic document, printing it defeats the purpose of electronic submission.
 Read it on your computer.
 For many document formats you can edit or comment right there on the screen instead of printing it out for handwritten notes.
-You will not only use less paper but also less printer toner.
+You will not only be using less paper but also less printer toner.